ragibson/MedUCate/Networking/README.md

 Our example website prototype is in this Networking directory: [AddQuestions.html](AddQuestions.html), [index.html](index.html), [style.css](style.css), [upload.php](upload.php).

 Our upload php script places the uploaded .csv files into the "DocumentRoot/uploads" folder, which will then have to be manually curated and placed into the "DocumentRoot/sets" folder in order to be used in game.

+<a name = "Multiplayer"></a>
+## Multiplayer Setup

+The game currently runs using my Unity multiplayer personal subscription.
+You will NOT be able to access this.

+You must set the game up in the Unity editor for your own multiplayer subscription (20 concurrent users / 10 concurrent games for free).

+Alternatively, install Unity's matchmaking utilities on the server (for "unlimited" concurrent users) and update the Network Manager's "Matchmaker Host" in the Unity editor.